AllyLester/authorwebring/src/code-of-conduct.md

 # Code of Conduct

-Rules for being in this webring.

 This is an invitation-only webring run by Nell Iris, Ofelia Grand and A. L. Lester.
 We have a topic each month that all members blog about and then share.
-You don't need to join in every month, but if you miss a few months in a row with talking to us about it, you might be removed from the ring.
+You don't need to join in every month, but if you miss a few months in a row without talking to us about it, you might be removed from the ring.

 The basic rule is to communicate :).
 Thank you!